Marvinzada/KeyPresser/README.md

 ```

 ### 5. Run the Application
-The final AutoPresserPro.exe will be located in the dist folder.
+The final KeyPresser.exe will be located in the dist folder.

 ### License